idealparable/BibleQ/BibleIsAntiSlavery.md

 This would support a reason why Moses would wait until his sendoff speech to ban 'slavery' most clearly.

-Notice we have TWO positive statements that push toward this (we have evidence, this is NOT an argument from silence!), and against this skeptics generally only offer arguments from silence, that it doesn't also say "oh and don't mistreat foreigners, but ironically the Sinai to MoDeath is NOT silent on that, at least in GENERAL (pardon all this allcaps emphasis for my Notepad copy of this but it's important to notice!).
+Notice we have TWO positive statements that push toward this (we have evidence, this is NOT an argument from silence!), and against this skeptics generally only offer arguments from silence, that it doesn't also say "oh and don't mistreat foreigners", but ironically the Sinai to MoDeath is NOT silent on that, at least in GENERAL (pardon all this allcaps emphasis for my Notepad copy of this but it's important to notice!).
 I won't try to here show them but they're all over it.

 Many say explicitly that just like they didn't like what Egypt did to them, they should be kind to foreigners -- which seems to imply they shouldn't enslave foreigners or at least shouldn't mistreat them when in a role like that in any way.

-/47 - ‘Now if the [fn]means of a sojourner or of a foreign resident with you becomes sufficient, and a brother of yours becomes so poor with regard to him as to sell himself to a sojourner who resides with you or to the descendants of a sojourner’s family,
+<blockquote><span class="bbq">/47 - ‘Now if the [fn]means of a sojourner or of a foreign resident with you becomes sufficient, and a brother of yours becomes so poor with regard to him as to sell himself to a sojourner who resides with you or to the descendants of a sojourner’s family,<br><br>

 48 - then he shall have redemption right after he has been sold.
-One of his brothers may redeem him,/ Then some verses about calculating for jubilee stuff for these Hebrew slaves of non-Hebrews, then continuing:
+One of his brothers may redeem him,/ </span></blockquote>

+Then some verses about calculating for jubilee stuff for these Hebrew slaves of non-Hebrews, then continuing:

-/Lev 25:53 - ‘Like a man hired year by year he shall be with him; he shall not have dominion over him with brutality in your sight.
+<blockquote><span class="bbq">/Lev 25:53 - ‘Like a man hired year by year he shall be with him; he shall not have dominion over him with brutality in your sight.<br><br>

-54 - ‘Even if he is not redeemed by [fn]these means, he shall still go out in the year of jubilee, he and his sons with him.
+54 - ‘Even if he is not redeemed by [fn]these means, he shall still go out in the year of jubilee, he and his sons with him.<br><br>

 55 - ‘For the sons of Israel are My slaves; they are My slaves whom I brought out from the land of Egypt.
-I am Yahweh your God./
+I am Yahweh your God./</span></blockquote>

 In light of all that, claims like this from the skeptic here are patently ABSURD: "without the slightest hint of divine displeasure[.]"
 Come on!

+## Uncautious Good Intentions Backfire Disastrously

 3: "why is the almight, all-knowing deity required to accommodate his commands to the preferences of this little group of people?"

-Because he can't do wrong and it's wrong to violate freewill and if he demands too much, the hardhearted Jesus talked about at the time of Moses would have rejected signing onto the covenant more likely and then God has let the situation be even WORSE.
+Because he can't do wrong and it's wrong to violate freewill and if he demands too much, the hardhearted who Jesus talked about at the time of Moses would have rejected signing onto the covenant more likely and then God has let the situation be even WORSE.
 Not rocket science here, but don't expect a brain to function in a skeptic.

 (quote)He fearlessly bellows the mighty “THOU SHALT NOT”(end quote) LOL

 (quote)things that did no harm to anyone (worshiping idols, religious freedom(end) WOW.
 Just wow.

 Worshipping pagan gods that like human sacrifice never hurt a fly!
 (Get it?
-Jephthah...
-Anywho).
+[Jephthah...](https://www.youtube.com/watch?v=OpPk4WLBcTM){:target="_blank"} Anywho).

 By relfree he probably is trying to imply accusing it of being against but since he didn't say it clearly, he might actually be sneaking in a hint that he'd like to rob us of it and hates where it guaranteed it and implying he wouldn't be hurting us by taking it away.

 (It did allow relfree.
 Didn't condone and strongly condemned going back on your word after you promised to serve God though by signing onto the covenant; that's not anti relfree.)

 4: Skeptic is the one playing around with words slave vs servant and dodging.
 It's a fact ebed and amah had a wide range of meaning whether skepticbrain finds that inconvenient for him or not.

+## Death to Enslavers

 "People could be kidnapped and sold," Not by people under the law!
 That got the death penalty!
 Okay, let's show it now.

-/Exo 21:16 - “He who [fn]kidnaps a man, whether he sells him or he is found in his hand, shall surely be put to death./
+<blockquote><span class="bbq">/Exo 21:16 - “He who [fn]kidnaps a man, whether he sells him or he is found in his hand, shall surely be put to death./</span></blockquote>

-Some claim this only refers to kidnapping someone else's slave, etc. but the same guys will try to argue based on decontextualist seeming face value in other places (he just did with the whole "dodge = ebed might mean servant in some uses" crap.
+Some claim this only refers to kidnapping someone else's slave, etc. but the same guys will try to argue based on decontextualist seeming face value in other places (he just did with the whole "dodge = ebed might mean servant in some uses" nonsense).

 They should admit this APPEARS not just to BAN what he just claimed, but to treat it in the most serious way it's POSSIBLE for the law to treat it!

 This would at least SUGGEST that kidnapping of people NOT slaves would be all the worse!
 Or if somehow not as bad, at least illegal!

 (Remember it's didactic law.
 These are examples teaching principles, not merely saying the rules would apply only in these examples per se.)

+### True Statement Fallacy/Error

 However, the skeptic is using a debate cheat I call True Statement fallacy or error here.

 He (if it's a he) likely is using weasel wording on purpose by not saying WHO "could" kidnap (as in, a foreigner outside of Israel "could" do this, and if the law actually said Israel should invade those other countries to put such enslavers to death, the skeptic would be the first to whine about it for sure!) -- using the weasel wording to get a technically true statement because he was shamefully, almost certainly intentionally deceptively vague about who.

 I wrote this about this error just yesterday for an unrelated reason:

-(quoting me)For lack of a better term, I've called this the "True Statement Fallacy" or "Error" since I try to use "error" for fallacious reasoning I give a label of convenience but that isn't a label you'll find from others but it's a fallacy really.
+<blockquote>|(quoting me)For lack of a better term, I've called this the "True Statement Fallacy" or "Error" since I try to use "error" for fallacious reasoning I give a label of convenience but that isn't a label you'll find from others but it's a fallacy really.<br><br>

-Basically, try to find some way that you can get a true statement that is true both of the actual situation and of a situation you want to argue for instead of the actual situation, and then ignore all the evidence for the actual situation, and just build your case by whatever stretch you can for your proposed alternative, and act like the fact that you got a true statement we were forced to agree with means we should accept however much of a stretch you have to bridge.
+Basically, try to find some way that you can get a true statement that is true both of the actual situation and of a situation you want to argue for instead of the actual situation, and then ignore all the evidence for the actual situation, and just build your case by whatever stretch you can for your proposed alternative, and act like the fact that you got a true statement we were forced to agree with means we should accept however much of a stretch you have to bridge.<br><br>

 (Which is a form of Politician's fallacy; we must do something (in this case, the truth must be something), this is something, let's do this (or you must conclude this).
 Or more specifically in this case, "The truth is something that fits this true statement.
-This is a thing that fits that true statement, so the truth is this.")
+This is a thing that fits that true statement, so the truth is this.")<br><br>

 ...
-This is a common debate cheat; getting a true statement by making something sound so vague it can hardly fail to accurately describe the specific situation we know, and then acting like that means he could ignore all of what shows why we know how to describe it more specifically in one way, to then act like he has justified some other specific "how".
+This is a common debate cheat; getting a true statement by making something sound so vague it can hardly fail to accurately describe the specific situation we know, and then acting like that means he could ignore all of what shows why we know how to describe it more specifically in one way, to then act like he has justified some other specific "how".<br><br>

-To be fair, that debate cheat can happen by accident a lot, and I'm not arguing guilt by association.(end quoting me)
+To be fair, that debate cheat can happen by accident a lot, and I'm not arguing guilt by association.(end quoting me)|</blockquote>

 "taken in war and sold" So evidently this one DOES object to that!

 Of course some of these loons actually think Israel is commanded to go around raiding neighboring cities for no self-defense reason to collect slaves (seriously).

 But if another nation does attack them, the alternative is to kill them all.

 A 'careful what you wish for' situation.

 "forced into debt and then sold" LOL, yes that's another "true statement" that someone could be forced into debt (passive voice... forced by humans?
-That could even happen too!) and then (a lot in that "and then" he's skipping over curiously!) sold (by themselves ONLY if within Israel!
+That could even happen too!
+But forced by circumstances would also make this "true") and then (a lot in that "and then" he's skipping over curiously!) sold (by themselves ONLY if within Israel!
 He ignores that part, and sold into WHAT?
 Not anything like objectionable SLAVERY -- only like servanthood!
 True statements abound here!

 "Stop dodging."
 And there's the punchline of the true statement debate cheat, and the red flag that it is that, not an honest truthseeker who wants to be careful not to assume things uncharitably.